 Then the Prophet summoned all the Muslims capable of bearing arms and marched to Makkah.
 The Quraysh were overawed.
-Their cavalry put up a show of defence before the town, but were routed without bloodshed; and the Prophet entered his native city on horseback with his head humbled before God as conqueror.
+Their cavalry put up a show of defence before the town but was routed without bloodshed, and the Prophet entered his native city on horseback with his head humbled before God as a conqueror.

 The inhabitants expected vengeance for their past misdeeds.
 The Prophet proclaimed a general amnesty.
 Only a few known criminals were proscribed, and most of those were in the end forgiven.